Below you will find a detailed Course Plan (or Syllabus) for Physics 582. It is

 Complex Scalar Fields.
 Path-Integral

-space and Euclidean space
+space and Euclidean space, and finite temperature; erratum

 Non-Relativistic Field Theory